-The Employee & Family Assistance Program (EFAP) is a confidential information counselling and referral service provided without cost to eligible Carleton University employees, retirees, and immediate family members.
+The Employee & Family Assistance Program (EFAP) is a confidential information counselling and referral service provided without cost to eligible Carleton University employees, and immediate family members.
 Carleton University provides this program through a contract with Family Services Ottawa.

 Counselling services are available to help address a broad range of personal and work-related concerns, including personal crisis, separation and loss, parenting issues, anxiety, substance abuse, eldercare and childcare, and more.